by George Orwell

 created by shake & stir theatre co

 Revolution has taken place at Manor Farm.
-The pigs have assumed control and all the animals, fueled by enthusiastic camaraderie and guided by a set of self-imposed rules, are promised a better life free from the self-serving greed of humans.
-However, it is not long until the rules that promised equality and freedom become the shackles that bind the animals once again.
+The animals have overthrown their human masters and assumed control of the farm.
+Led by the charismatic porker Napoleon and fueled by enthusiastic camaraderie, a prosperous future free from the self-serving greed of humans is theirs for the taking.
+However, it is not long until the principles that promised equality become the shackles that bind the animals once again.

-Created by shake & stir and Directed by Michael Futcher, Animal Farm promises to be one of the most shocking, relevant and wickedly funny theatre events of 2020.
+Created by critically-acclaimed shake & stir theatre co, Animal Farm will be one of the most blisteringly relevant, fiercely physical and wickedly funny theatre events of 2021.

 Adaptor Nick Skubij